axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 ### Scalable

 Its generic infrastructure makes it scalable by design, as workflow orchestration, computation and storage is done off-chain and is theoretically unlimited.
 Nevertheless, indexation, rule enforcement, governance and value-sharing is done on-chain.
-With a capacity of 10 000TPS, limits may be reached when dozens to hundreds of highly used data apps coexist on the OKP4 ecosystem.
+With a capacity of 10 000 TPS (Transactions Per Second), limits may be reached when dozens to hundreds of highly used data apps coexist on the OKP4 ecosystem.
 That is one of the reasons a roll-up strategy is implemented to enable layer-2 scalability and even more roll-up-specific functionalities (such as on-chain privacy features).

 ### Decentralized